 Writing Compelling Ad Copy

 Your ad copy is what convinces the user to click.
 It must be clear, relevant to the search query, and highlight the benefit of visiting your page.
-The best ad copy connects with the user’s intent and sets up the value they will get by clicking through.
+The best ad copy connects with the user’s intent and establishes the value they will receive by clicking through.

 Start with a strong headline.
 This is often the first thing the searcher sees.
 Use your main keyword and express a benefit.
 For example: